 Dyspareunia is the medical term for painful sex and involves the experience of pain with sexual intercourse.
 It is defined as pain in the genitals leading up to, during, or immediately following sex.
 The condition can affect both men and women, and are more common in women.

 The causes of pain include sexually transmitted disease, pelvic inflammatory disease, some forms of cancer sensitivity in the vaginal tissue due to hormone changes, and muscular spasms in the pelvic floor muscles referred to as vaginismus.
+As you can imagine, all of which can affect your overall sexual health.

 If you experience pain with sex a visit to your doctor or nurse practitioner is in order.
 It is important to screen for potentially life-threatening conditions such as cancer or sexually transmitted infections and disease.